 Then: Testing, what testing?

 Now: Most students lack the self-awareness and life experience to make informed decisions about their future in their late teens and early 20s.
-Yet this is the time in their lives when they are being asked to make these critical choices, from choosing which college to attend to declaring a major, selecting the right classes, finding the best internships and ultimately, launching a successful, satisfying career.
+Yet this is the time in their lives when they are being asked to make critical choices: Where will they attend college?
+What major will they choose?
+Which classes will they take?
+From there, the stakes get even higher when it comes time to apply for internships and, eventually, to launch a successful, satisfying career.

 Aptitude testing can help guide these decisions by identifying your child’s innate abilities, including their thinking style.
 While you can find many versions of “career tests for kids” online, we recommend incorporating these assessments into a Career Discovery process.
 A certified career coach can help your child understand the nuances of the results, providing depth and perspective that they might miss in their own interpretation.